nesi/support-docs/CONTRIBUTING.md

 # Contributing

+Any changes made should be merged via a pull request.

+## Minor edits through github

+Press `.`, will open up VSCode in browser.

 ## Local Development Environment

-A local development environment is not required to make doc edits.
+A local development environment is not required to make doc edits, but if you are making lots of changes, the realtime rendering can be quite helpful.

 ### First time setup